 Instead of using a fan to push warm air around, convection heaters use convecting currents.
 Some models include fans to force air to circulate the convecting currents more efficiently.

-This kind of heater can fill compact spaces with warm airflow more quickly than traditional electric or gas-powered models!
+Convection heaters can fill compact spaces with warm airflow faster than traditional electric or gas-powered models!

 They’re great for heating large areas because they evenly distribute heat throughout the room.